What do you want to know?

 Nutrition highlights

-- Vitamin A (beta-carotene) supports vision and immune health.
+- Vitamin A (beta-carotene) — supports vision, skin, and immune development.

-- Naturally sweet, which can help babies accept vegetables.
+- Naturally sweet — helps babies accept vegetables.

 Safety quick tips

-- Always cook carrot until very soft - raw carrot is a choking risk.
+- Always cook carrot until very soft — raw and crunchy carrot is a choking risk.

-- Cut into sticks or wedges that babies can hold.
+- Cut into thick sticks or wedges young babies can hold; avoid hard coins or rounds.

-- Ensure the carrot mashes easily between your fingers.
+- Ensure the carrot mashes easily between your fingers before serving.

 Common questions